Mark-MDO47/ArduinoClass/01_BlinkingLED/README.md

   Serial.print((HIGH == btn_val) ?
 "Button UP   (GO)  " : "Button DOWN (STOP)");
 ```

-There are many other ways we could re-arrange the printing to minimize RAM usage, or to minimize calls to the Serial.*() routines, etc.
+There are many other ways we could re-arrange the printing to minimize calls to the Serial.*() routines, or to minimize RAM usage, etc. One of these is use of the "F" macro to put strings into program memory instead of RAM - RAM can be precious when programming Arduino.
+If you are interested in some of these, see the **Resources** section and/or talk with me after the class.

 ## Resources
 ### Arduino Nano and ATMEGA 328P